What is Telogen Effluvium?

 Can You Treat Telogen Effluvium?

 Yes.
 Telogen Effluvium is regularly seen in our hair loss clinics and is treated with a high degree of success.
 Although hair lost through Telogen Effluvium will normally grow back on its own, our treatment programmes can help to grow the hair back as quickly as possible and in optimal condition.
+Results may vary and are not guaranteed.

 For Telogen Effluvium that is on-going, we concentrate not only on solving the underlying problem, but also in making sure that the hair loss is being prevented with treatment whilst the causes are being dealt with.
 If you would like more information on the most effective ways of treating your condition, contact us.